 Load the corresponding project file to play around.

 Now there are different ways to export the animated content into files.
-When using Save Animation from menu File then you can choose how to deal with layers on export.
+When using Save Animation from menu File you can choose how to deal with layers on export.
 You can automatically merge the layers into one or save each layer to a separate animation file.

 Working with multi layered images is just the same.
 When doing an export into image files the same options apply concerning separated files or flattening layers while saving.